 Hike to Cerro Tijeretas

-Behind this center we followed the signs for Cerro Tijeretas, which provides a great view of the coastline and perhaps a cruise docked out at sea.
-Below Cerro Tijeretas is Tijeretas bay, where it is possible to snorkel, depending on the tide.
+Behind this center follow the signs for Cerro Tijeretas, which provides a great view of the coastline and perhaps a cruise ship out at sea.
+Below Cerro Tijeretas is Tijeretas Bay, where it is possible to snorkel, depending on the tide.
 I was quite nervous about getting in the water.
 It was a very rocky entrance, the waves were strong, and there were crabs everywhere!
 Crabs are my least favorite, they’re like water spiders!
 Anyway, after a bit of convincing, I got in the water.
 I’m so glad I did!
 It felt great to cool off after the hike.

 Beyond Cerro Tijeretas are more beaches along a dirt path, which I’ve heard are beautiful and quiet.
 We opted not to continue on, as my friend had a ferry to catch.
 We turned back toward town, passing the Darwin statue along the way and eventually coming to Playa Punta Carola.

 There were so many sea lions and their pups on this beach!
 It was so entertaining watching them swim and play in the water, or lounge in the sand.
 Playa Punta Carola was the best spot, for me, to snorkel with sea lions.
-It’s a bit rocky on entrance to the water, so take your time and be careful.
+It’s a bit rocky entering the water, so make sure you have your water shoes.
 I was so focused on the rocks and sea lions, I didn’t even notice my proximity to a sea turtle until he touched my leg with his!

-Another good option to snorkel with sea lions on San Cristobal is La Loberia, which I didn’t have a chance to visit 🙁
+One of the best places to snorkel with sea lions on San Cristóbal is La Loberia, which I didn’t have a chance to visit.

 Finally, it was time to bid farewell to my friend.
 I spent the remainder of my last day on the Galapagos under the shade of a tree on Playa Mann.
 As the sun began to set, I followed a walkway to the left of the beach.
 Here, there is a lighthouse, and the perfect spot to catch my final Galapagos sunset.